 - Programmable fax (niche but unique)

 Limitations: No OTP auto-detection.
 No agent-specific features.
+No cross-call memory.
+You own your 10DLC registration.
 Smaller community than Twilio.

 4. Vonage (formerly Nexmo)